-On the day of the dinner, drop a bouquet of her favorite flowers off at the restaurant, to be placed on your table in advance of your reservation.
+During the day and without her knowing, drop a bouquet of her favorite flowers off at the restaurant, to be placed on your table in advance of your reservation.

 After your proposal, drive to the restaurant.
 You park, walk in, and silently the host leads you to a table.
 She might look at you, quizzically.
 Your flowers are on the table, she might not notice right away that no other table has such a beautiful bouquet.